WHAT BUSINESS ACTIVITIES DOES THIS POLICY COVER?

 - When a consumer registers and/or creates an account with us, we may collect authentication and other information provided by the consumer as part of the registration, such as a username, password, and contact information such as name, email address, or phone number, and security questions and answers.

-- When we provide Government Services, we may collect additional authentication and other information provided by the consumer as part of the registration, such as EBT card number, PIN, date of birth, and the last four digits of the consumer’s Social Security number.
+- When we provide Government Services, we may collect additional authentication and other information provided by the consumer as part of the registration, such as EBT card number, PIN, case number, benefit access type, language preference, date of birth, and the last four digits of the consumer’s Social Security number.

 - When a consumer interacts with or makes selections on our websites and applications, we may collect records of those interactions or selections.
 For example, if a consumer selects a digital coupon that is offered within an application or website, we may make a record of that selection so we will be able to inform retailers that the consumer is entitled to the benefit of the coupon.